mdcooper-mc/mdcooper-mc.github.io/content/about/_index.md

 exposure tracking — with embedded controls for cost variance, earned value, and budget performance.
 Whether integrating FIX, FpML, or SWIFT flows, I focus on separating mechanical complexity from strategic insight.

-I’ve also led Murex engineering programmes across Société Générale, Rabobank, and the London Stock Exchange — delivering real-time trade feeds, CI/CD-driven upgrades, and secure authentication flows.
+I’ve also led engineering programmes across the Murex Trading platform at Société Générale, Rabobank, and the London Stock Exchange — delivering real-time trade feeds, CI/CD-driven upgrades, and secure authentication flows.
 My work spans FIX, SWIFT, and FpML orchestration, Datamart and VaR enhancements, and SWIFT LAU signing — treating Murex as a strategic substrate for clarity, compliance, and runtime control.

 I hold a **BSc in Computer Science** and an **MSc in Distributed Systems Engineering**, with a strong academic foundation in algorithm design, concurrency, and systems architecture.
 My postgraduate research included the design and